Basic info about endpoints, resources, credentials, and environments

 Working in test mode is free forever.
 You can try Commerce Layer in test mode as long as you need to.

 Test mode also provides you with a development environment after the go-live.
 All API calls are identical between the two environments.
-Use test or live application credentials to make the switch.
+Use test or live API credentials (applications) to make the switch.

 Switching to live mode means opening a completely new (empty) environment where you can get real orders, with different credentials to access.
 If you want to replicate your test setup in the live environment you can export most of the resources (SKUs, prices, stock, etc.) from your test env and import them to the live one.
 If you import orders, you will be charged for the placed ones, according to the pricing plan you subscribed to.